MattPahuta/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 43: March 1, Tuesday

+**Today's Progress**: Finished the Wes Bos JS project and started in on the next Scrimba solo project, the invoice creator.

+**Thoughts** The layout of the invoice creator was deceptively complex and took a while to lay all the styles and markup groundwork.
+I'll start in on the logic tomorrow, taking a lot of the lessons from the last Wes Bos project and applying them here.

 ### Day 42: February 28, Monday

 **Today's Progress**: Success!
 Figured out the one-click copy for the password generator, using the navigator.clipboard method for the first time.
 That was a nice win.
 Also started another small project through the Wes Bos Beginner JS course, a shopping form (todo list) that's turning out to be a good refresher on a variety of topics.